NVIDIA/hoti-gpu-comms-tutorial/nccl/lab1/README.md

-# NVSHMEM Lab 2: Introduction to NVSHMEM
+# NCCL Lab 1: Introduction to NCCL

 This lab demonstrates the basics of using **NCCL** for distributed GPU programming in C++/CUDA.
 You will learn how to build and run a simple NCCL application across multiple GPUs.

 ## Overview

-- **nccl_basic.c**: Example code showing basic NVSHMEM initialization, memory allocation, and simple communication between processes.
+- **nccl_basic.c**: Example code showing basic NCCL initialization, memory allocation, and simple communication between processes.
 - **Makefile**: Build and run instructions for the example.

 ## Prerequisites

 - NVIDIA GPUs with CUDA support (compute capability 8.0 or higher recommended)
 - CUDA Toolkit (version 12.x)
-- NVSHMEM library (pre-installed on most HPC clusters)
+- NCCL library (pre-installed on most HPC clusters)
 - MPI implementation (e.g., OpenMPI, MPICH)
 - C++ compiler with MPI support (e.g., `mpic++`)